seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 To foreign casualties, gave her dear rights
 To his dog-hearted daughters, these things sting
 His mind so venomously, that burning shame
-Detains him from Cordelia.
+Detains him from Cordelia. /

+**Gentleman**
+/ Alack, poor gentleman!

+**KENT**
 I'll bring you to our master Lear,
-And leave you to attend him: I pray you, go
+And leave you to attend him: I pray you,
-Along with me.
+Go along with me.

 *Exeunt*